jared-christensen/AWS-SAML-Signin-Beautifier/README.md

-# AWS-SAML-Signin-Beautifier
+# AWS SAML Sign-in Beautifier

-AWS-SAML-Signin-Beautifier is a project aimed at improving the AWS SAML sign-in page by making role selection faster, enhancing UI readability, and adding colors for easier scanning.
+AWS SAML Sign-in Beautifier is a project aimed at improving the AWS SAML sign-in page by making role selection faster, enhancing UI readability, and adding colors for easier scanning.
 This is especially useful for users managing multiple AWS accounts.

 ## What This Project Does